Twl09008181/CAD/projects/Logic_Optimizer/README.md

     return ((diff)&(diff-1))==0;//diff is power of 2
 }
 ```
-With cover , we can compare two implicants without iterating all characters and  check fastly.
+With cover , we can compare two implicants without iterating all characters and  can check fastly.

 **We can use cover and the val to combination all min term this implicant can cover**.